Q and A with our Director, Joe Mendes

 Who are you?

 Glad you asked.
 I’m the owner of Camp Roosevelt Firebird.
 I grew up in Cleveland, Ohio, attended the University of Michigan and have been a teacher in Denver, Oakland, Tucson and Cleveland.
-I have been married for 22 years and have two children, both of whom are now in college.
+I have two children, Eaves 25 and Mariah 22. both wonderful kind souls.

 I am a family oriented guy; I love to sing and play the ukulele.
 I’m a diehard Cleveland sports fan.
 I’m an entertainer.
 A hands-on guy.
 I like getting down in the dirt and working hard.
 I love to travel, hike, camp and build things.
 I love to barbecue.
 I really enjoy learning about other cultures.

 What is important to you about your summer camp?

 Camp must be a safe place physically and emotionally.
 When a parent sends their child or children to our summer camp, they are trusting us to provide a great environment where their children can thrive, grow, have fun and be comfortable being who they are.